Georgia, Alabama, Notre Dame, Clemson top 1st CFP rankings

 Georgia and Alabama, Southeastern Conference rivals, are both 8-0 and have been dominating their competition.
 The Bulldogs’ one close game was at Notre Dame in September, a 20-19 victory.

-Committee chairman Kirby Hocutt, the athletic director for Texas Tech, said the Bulldogs had a slight edge over the Crimson Tide because of their victory against the Irish on Sept.
+Committee chairman Kirby Hocutt, the athletic director for Texas Tech, said the Bulldogs had a slight edge over the Crimson Tide because of its victory against the Irish on Sept.
 9.

 The Fighting Irish (7-1) have not lost since, including blowouts of Michigan State (24th), Southern California (17th) and North Carolina State (20th).
-Those victories and the close loss to Georgia made the Irish the highest ranked among one-loss teams.
+Hocutt noted those three victories against teams in the committee’s top 25, along with the close lose to Georgia as the reason for the Irish being the highest ranked in a group of one-loss teams from three to seven.

 “The teams ranked three through seven are very evenly matched,” Hocutt said.

-Hocutt said Clemson’s six victories against teams with winning records, including Virginia Tech (13th) and Auburn (14th), outweighed a loss on the road to a Syracuse team that is 4-4.
-That’s been a fairly consistent trend in the short history of the selection committee.
-The members tend not to get too caught up in the notion of a bad loss.

-Hocutt also said Clemson (7-1) playing the second half against Syracuse without injured quarterback Kelly Bryant was a factor for the committee.

-On the same night Georgia beat Notre Dame, Oklahoma (7-1) won 31-16 at Ohio State.
+On the same night Georgia beat Notre Dame, Oklahoma went to Columbus, Ohio, and beat the Buckeyes 31-16.

 “For the teams five through seven, their head-to-head results were very important to the committee,” Hocutt said.